PKDT-93/Full-Stack-Jewelery-Store/README.md

 **Instructions:**

-This project uses an SQLite database running on the django framework.
+This project creates a functional web-application for a jewelry store, using an SQLite database running on the Django framework, with the HTML/CSS deployed using Bootstrap.

 # Quickstart guide :rocket: